- On February 25, 2017

-THE WHITE AND BLACK RHINOCEROS
+THE SOUTHERN WHITE RHINOCEROS

 Rhinos are odd-toed ungulates, like horses, their footprints are unmistakable, with three large toes.
 There are two distinct species of Rhinos, the so called white and black Rhinos, both are in fact grey.
 The latter’s name is a corruption of the Afrikaans word for “wide”, referring to its broad upper lip, which is designed for grazing.
 Black Rhinos have longer necks than white Rhinos which helps them to reach up in the vegetation for browsing.
 The white rhino’s relatively longer head enables it to reach the ground to graze.

 African Rhinos have two long horns, one set behind the other.
 These are not bone, but tightly packed bundles of hair-like structures, similar to hooves and toenails, mounted on roughened areas of the skull.
 Apart from this, Rhinos are virtually hairless.

 The Rhinos’ keen senses of smell and hearing compensate for their weak eye sight.They can turn their ears to locate any source of disturbance.
 Like other large bodied animals, Rhinos have potentially long life spams up to 50 years.

 There are two distinct population ranges of white Rhinos.
 The northern rage that extends from South Sudan west Democratic Republic of Congo towards lake Chad.
 The Southern species occurs south of the Zambezi.
 There are marked differences between the two subspecies in the concavity of the forehead.
 Populations have not been contiguous in recent historical times.